Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The PS-CSS scheme

-The transmission towards SR in Phase 2 is independent of the mode of relaying used at ST. So, the signal received at SR, $y_{\SR}$, is given by \eqref{eq:ysr-ps}.
-The SNR at SR is given by
+The transmission towards SR in Phase 2 is independent of the mode of relaying used at ST. Thus, the signal received at SR, $y_{\SR}$, is given by \eqref{eq:ysr-ps} so that the instantaneous SNR at SR can be expressed as

-As was the case with TS-CSS protocol, there would always be transmission in Phase 2 in AF relaying scheme, hence making better utilization of the block time T. The achieved rate at SR would thus be given by
+As in TS-CSS protocol, it always has transmission in Phase 2 in AF relaying scheme, hence making better utilization of the block time T. Thus, the achievable rate at SR is given by